Discovery lab for Reproductive and Child Health

 Basic research focus

-Our laboratory studies the origins of the human germline with an emphasis on chromatin, epigenetic reprogramming and inheritance.
+Our laboratory studies the differentiation of germline cells in the embryo with an emphasis on epigenetic reprogramming and maintenance of cell identity.
 We use CRISPR/Cas9, next generation sequencing, pluripotent stem cells and mouse models to meet this goal.
-Our long-term research objective is to understand the fundamental principles of human germline formation towards the genesis of high quality gametes and the birth of healthy children.
+Our long-term research objective is to understand the fundamental principles of human germline cell formation during embryonic life towards the genesis of high quality gametes as adults and the birth of healthy children.

 Regenerative medicine and translational research focus